edli2000/connectfour/README.md

 Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

-  Based on the above description of each class, I think this design represents a good separation of functionality.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Based on the above description of each class, I think this design represents a good separation of functionality.
 The Game Class implements functionality for all of the tangential components of the game, such as the pop up window frames, screens for user interaction, and button functionality.
   All calls from the Game Class is made to the GameBoard Class.
 The GameBoard class provides the